matthiaslang/jackychess/readme.md

 ### Version 0.9.11

-- experimental code available as options:
-    - null move pruning. not activated by default, as it doesnt seem any benefit so far.
-    - late move reductions. not activated by default as it doesnt bring any benefit so far.
-    - hash move ordering: doesnt bring anything (since it is always the same as the pv move)

 - fixed UCI time control options: wtime, btime, winc, binc have been ignored if movestogo has not been set